alagu2007/xG-valuation-model/README.md

 Key Project Highlights
 * End-to-end data pipeline, built from an undocumented API: Reverse-engineered Understat's internal data endpoints — identifying the correct Referer and X-Requested-With headers required to bypass access restrictions — to scrape shot-level data across all 380 matches of the 2025/26 Premier League season (9,524 shots total).
 * Geometry-based feature engineering: Derived shot distance and shot angle from raw pitch coordinates using Pythagorean and arctan2-based trigonometry, rather than relying on pre-existing xG values, to build features genuinely predictive of goal probability.
-* Rigorous model comparison: Benchmarked Logistic Regression against a HistGradientBoostingClassifier on a stratified train/test split; Logistic Regression performed best (ROC-AUC 0.7504, log-loss 0.2806), and its predictions correlated at 0.7558 (Pearson) with Understat's own published xG model.
+*  Model comparison: The model was rigorously tested by comparing the Logistic Regression, which had the highest ROC-AUC (0.7504) and lowest log-loss (0.2806), against a stratified train/test split, and against the predictions of Understat's own published xG model, which correlated at 0.7558 (Pearson) with Logistic Regression.
-* Real-world value analysis: Applied the trained model to 14 verified summer 2025 Premier League transfers, comparing actual transfer fees against xG_diff (goals scored minus predicted xG) to identify likely over- and under-performing signings — e.g. Liam Delap (£30m, -3.91 xG_diff) vs. João Pedro (£55m, +3.95 xG_diff).
+* Real-world value analysis: Applied the trained model to 14 confirmed 2025 transfer events from the Premier League to compare the actual transfer value with xG_diff (actual goals scored minus predicted xG) to see whether signings were likely to be over or undervalued — such as Liam Delap (£30m, -3.91 xG_diff) vs João Pedro (£55m, +3.95 xG_diff).
 * Custom interactive visualization: Built an interactive Plotly shot map from scratch (no pre-built pitch library), including manually-derived pitch geometry, hover tooltips showing shot-level xG and outcome, and correctly scaled coordinate systems.